mozamimy/solarized-clearly/README.md

 Visit [official garally site of Firefox add-ons](https://addons.mozilla.org/en-US/firefox/addon/solarized-clearly/) and click "Add to Firefox" button.

+### NOTICE

+The submission is rejected by a reviewer of add-ons garally.
+I am trying to solve the problem.

 ## Usage

 Solarized theme will be enabled when solarized-clearly is enabled.